-In-Congress Workshop 3: Friday Early & Late Afternoon - 180 Minutes
+Workshop 3: Friday Early & Late Afternoon - 180 Minutes

 Chairwork has been playing an increasing significant role in Schema Therapy in recent years ((Heath & Startup, 2020; Kellogg, 2015).
 The discovery of the Four Dialogues in 2018 was significant breakthrough because it provided a powerful and elegant model for effective psychotherapeutic action whether using Chairwork, Imagery, or more conversational forms of clinical encounter (Kellogg, 2018, 2019; Kellogg & Garcia Torres, 2021).
 The Four Dialogues are: Giving Voice, Telling the Story, Internal Dialogues, and Relationships and Encounters.

-This Four Dialogue model not only provides a framework for listening to patients, but also serves as a guide for taking effective action.
+This model provides a framework not only for listening to patients, but also for taking effective action.

 Schema Therapists who are particularly interested in further developing their skills in and understanding of experiential techniques.